Basketball basics

 Flagrant Fouls

 A flagrant foul occurs when an offensive player attempts to shoot the ball into the goal.
 In contrast, a defensive player pushes the offensive player’s body hard, or the defender hits the offensive player with his elbow.
 There are Flagrant-1 and Flagrant-2 foul.
-In both situations opposing team gets two free throws and possession.
+In both situations, the opposing team gets two free throws and possession.
 Possession means the offensive team will start the game after attempting the two free shots.

 Technical Fouls